 The risk of e-payment fraud

 Transactions which are performed without the physical processing of a credit or debit card are called card-not-present transactions, aka CNP transactions.
 Examples include online payments and payments by text.
 This type of transaction is inherently at high risk of fraud.
-According to the most recently published oversight report on card fraud by the European Central Bank, the total value
+According to the most recently published oversight report on card fraud by the European Central Bank, the total value of fraudulent transactions conducted using cards issued within SEPA and acquired worldwide amounted to €1.53 billion in 2021, and a whopping 84% of this loss resulted from CNP transactions.

 On the one hand, online payments enable merchants to expand their activities and customer base worldwide.
 On the other hand, payment fraud is one of the main risks that online merchants must monitor and eliminate to create a secure payment environment for their business and its customers and avoid subsequent financial losses.